 The Per Capita Immigration Number Provide Additional Perspective

+What percentage of the American population are immigrants?
 While the United States has by far the largest immigrant population in the world, part of the reason why is simply because of the country’s size.
-The U.S. has a population of nearly 320 million, the third highest in the world.
+The U.S. has a population of nearly 320 million, the third-highest in the world.
 When viewing the immigrant population as a percentage of the total population, the United States still looks welcoming to immigrants, but the numbers are far more in line with some other countries.
 Immigrants make up about 14 percent of the total United States population, similar to the percentage in countries such as Spain, Norway, Australia, and Germany.
 This figure is actually somewhat behind Canada, where immigrants make up approximately 20 percent of the total population.

 Immigration to America is Especially Diverse